Muslim individuals, institutions, and communities have and continue to experience various levels of Islamophobia in the United States and abroad.

 - Keep doors locked at all times.

-- In the days right after the war starts, avoid sending your children outside to play, especially if they "look" Muslim (i.e. wear Hijab or Kufi and are darker-skinned and thus, "Middle Eastern" looking).
+- In the hours and days right after a high profile incident is widely covered by news media, avoid sending your children outside to play alone, especially if they "look" Muslim (i.e. wear Hijab or Kufi and are darker-skinned and thus, "Middle Eastern" looking).

 - Everyone in the home should avoid sitting or sleeping close to windows.
 This is because if someone wants to throw something through the window, family members will be hurt by the weapon and the shattered glass.